open-mmlab/mmfewshot/configs/classification/neg_margin/README.md

 It consists of two steps:
 - **Step1: Base training**
    - use all the images of base classes to train a base model.
-   - use validation set to select the best model.
+   - conduct meta testing on validation set to select the best model.

 - **Step2: Meta Testing**:
-   - use best model from step1.
+   - use best model from step1, the best model are saved into `${WORK_DIR}/${CONFIG}/best_accuracy_mean.pth` in default.

 ### An example of CUB dataset with Conv4